refresh-bio/kmer-db/README.md

 * &#124;*a*&#124; - number of k-mers in sample *a*,
 * &#124;*a &cap; b*&#124; - number of k-mers common for samples *a* and *b*.

+For performance reasons, `all2all` mode produces a lower triangular matrix.

  ## 2.3.
 Calculating similarities or distances